 For further discussion see information page on US Nuclear Power Policy.

 Watts Bar 2

 While the focus is on new technology, TVA undertook a detailed feasibility study which led to its decision in 2007 to complete unit 2 of its Watts Bar nuclear power plant in Tennessee.
-The 1165 MWe (net) reactor was expected to start up in October 2012 and come online in 2013 at a cost of about $2.5 billion, but this schedule has slipped substantially, so that TVA now expects it to start up in July and achieve commercial operation by November 2015, with major budget overrun to $4.2 billion.
-Construction had been suspended in 1985 when 80% complete and (after parts were cannibalized to reduce that figure to 61%) resumed in October 2007 under a still-valid permit, and by March 2015 was 97% complete.
-First criticality was then expected by September, and TVA reported it as on schedule and within budget.
-The construction permit has been extended to September 2016, and in October 2015 TVA received a 40-year operating licence from NRC, so fuel loading can proceed.
+The 1165 MWe (net) reactor was expected to start up in October 2012 and come online in 2013 at a cost of about $2.5 billion, but this schedule slipped substantially, with major budget overrun to $4.7 billion.
+Construction had been suspended in 1985 when 80% complete and (after parts were cannibalized to reduce that figure to 61%) resumed in October 2007 under a still-valid permit.
+The construction permit has been extended to September 2016, and in October 2015 TVA received a 40-year operating licence from NRC.
+Grid connection was early in June and commercial operation commenced in October 2016.
 Its twin, unit 1, started operation in 1996.